AI-for-Education/fabdata-llm/README.md

 - You want to switch between OpenAI API and multiple different Azure OpenAI endpoints without having to change global environment variable configurations and without having to deal with variations between the two APIs

-    - Fabdata-LLM allows you to register custom model configurations in a yaml file, with invidual endpoints, api keys, and other client arguments for each model.
+    - Fabdata-LLM allows you to register custom model configurations in a YAML file, with individual endpoints, API keys, and other client arguments for each model.
 Models must have a unique name and can be entered either in a top level `models:` key, or in other arbitrary top-level keys for which child `models:` inherit the settings from the block.

         ```yaml
         models: